Status Audio CB 1 - Studio Monitor Headphones

-Audio performance is the main priority here – and once you put them on – you’ll understand why.
+Audio performance and sound quality is the main priority here – and once you put them on – you’ll understand why.
 Our Status Audio CB 1 Review will give you all the unbiased information you need to decide if they’re right for you.
-Here are the main areas we’ll be covering:

-The #1 Headphone Under $100 – Status Audio CB 1 Review
+Best All-Around For Under $100? – Status Audio CB 1 Review

 Basic Features & Technical Specifications: